Image

 It is a class E felony for a first-time offender, which carries with it up to 4 years in prison and a fine of up to $10,000.
 For a repeat offender, it is a class D felony, the punishment for which is up to 7 years in state prison and a fine of up to $10,000.

-Your Rights and the Sexual Misconduct Legal Process in Ripley County, MO
+Your Rights and the Ripley County, MO Sexual Misconduct Legal Process

 If you’re accused of sexual misconduct in Ripley County or any other part of Missouri, it is crucial to understand your rights, including the presumption of innocence, the right to remain silent, and the right to legal counsel.
-Furthermore, you have the right to a fair trial under the Sixth Amendment, due process rights under the 14th Amendment, and protection against self-incrimination under the Fifth Amendment.
+Also, you have the right to a fair trial under the Sixth Amendment, due process under the 14th Amendment, and protection against self-incrimination under the Fifth Amendment.

 • Investigation